cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 Luckily there are lots of easy and safe workarounds that enable you to test this behavior in your application.

-{% url 'Read through this recipe to see how to test anchor links.' testing-the-dom-recipe %}
+{% url 'Read through this recipe to see how to test anchor links.' list-of-recipes#Tab-Handling-and-Links %}

 ## {% fa fa-angle-right %} How do I require or import node modules in Cypress?